Speeding motorists turn Minneapolis avenues into urban speedway

 A street racer in the wee hours along the 3300 block of Park Avenue in south Minneapolis last month veered off course and plowed through three front yards before flipping and coming to rest near the porch of Mark Schoening’s meticulously restored Victorian home.

 “It was a sound unlike anything I’ve ever heard; it was like a massive bomb,” Schoening later recalled.
-His porch was in ruins and front yard littered with car parts and coated in gasoline: “Thank God it didn’t ignite.”
+His porch was left in ruins and front yard littered with car parts and coated in gasoline: “Thank God it didn’t ignite.”

-For residents of the city’s Central neighborhood, street racing, crashes and speeding have turned Park and Portland avenues into urban freeways, casting an air of anxiety over residents of the neighborhood.
+For residents of the city’s Central neighborhood, street racing, crashes and speeding have turned Park and Portland avenues into urban freeways, casting an air of anxiety over the neighborhood.
 Many say they avoid walking on sidewalks, crossing the street and parking in front of their homes for fear of out-of-control motorists.

 Both one-way streets feature two lanes and an unprotected bike lane between Lake and 46th streets that often becomes a de facto third lane for speedsters despite a posted speed limit of 30 mph.